jlyonsmith/HowTo/CheatSheets/iOS.md

-# Certificates, Identifiers &amp; Profiles
+# Certificates, Identifiers and Profiles

 # General